The Foreign and Commonwealth Office (FCO) advise against all but essential travel to:

 - Kachin State (except the towns of Myitkyina, Bhamo and Putao) due to continued risk of armed conflict.
 On 15 May 2018 there were 2 explosions with no casualties on the train track between Mandalay and Myitkyina.
 See Local travel

 You’re advised to be vigilant in Taunggyi (Shan State) following the discovery on 16 November 2018 of an explosive device.

 Political tension and unrest could happen at short notice.
 You should avoid all demonstrations and large gatherings.
 Don’t take photographs or videos of the police, demonstrations, military installations or military personnel.
 See Political situation

 The situation in ethnic states where armed groups operate is volatile.
-There is ongoing conflict in the far north of Shan State, particularly in the Kokang Self-Administered Zone, and in Kachin State and there remains the possibility of violent clashes in other ethnic states.
-See Local travel
+There is ongoing conflict in the north of Shan State, and in Kachin State and Karen/Kayin State and there remains the possibility of violent clashes in other ethnic states.

 Most visits are trouble-free.

 The most common types of consular assistance are related to lost passports, petty theft and road accidents.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 Consular support is limited in parts of Burma where embassy officials require travel permission from the Burmese government.
 Permission is not guaranteed.
 The British Embassy’s ability to deliver consular assistance, including in an emergency, may be restricted or delayed in these areas.

 Take out comprehensive travel and medical insurance before you travel.